Rules for FreeCell

 Moving Card Sequences

-Although the basic rule is that you can only move one card at a time, in practice you can move multiple cards as a sequence if the following conditions are met:
+Although you can only move one card at a time by the rules, you can effectively move a sequence of cards if the following conditions are met:

-- The cards must be in proper sequence (descending with alternating colors)
+- The cards must be in proper order (descending with alternating colors).

-- You must have enough free spaces to perform the move
+- You must have enough free spaces to carry out the move step by step.

 Examples: